TradencyDev/WarpTest/README.md

 # Configurations
-The only required configuration setting is the Navio server address.
+The only required configuration setting is the KubeMQ server address.

 Configuration can be set by using one of the following:
 - Environment Variable